Mosquito1123/Swapi/README.md

 # Contribution

-All contributions are more than welcomed.
+All contributions for cool features are welcomed.
 Especially with the color and theme of the app so that it should be more visually appealing to the eyes